-- From North America, there are daily non-stop flights to Barbados BGI from New York (JFK), Miami (MIA)) and Toronto (TOR) – see note above about direct, non-stop flights from Toronto.
+- From North America, there are daily non-stop flights to St Lucia (UVF) and Barbados (BGI) from New York (JFK), Miami (MIA)) and Toronto (TOR) – see note above about direct, non-stop flights from Toronto.

-Despite some web sites advertising a ferry service, there are currently (October 2014) NO international ferry services to or from St Vincent
+Despite some web sites advertising a ferry service, there are currently (May 2017) NO international ferry services to or from St Vincent.

 Leah Hernandez, at Reservation Services International, has years of experience getting folks from North America to St Vincent.
 She offers excellent service and can usually get very good rates